Sell Your Manufacturing Business in Los Angeles

 Ready to Exit Your Los Angeles Manufacturing Business?

-Don't trust your legacy to a generalist broker who sells restaurants and laundromats.
-You need a team that understands the difference between 3-axis and 5-axis, between Tier 1 and Tier 3, and between an Asset Sale and a Stock Sale in a city with Measure ULA on the books.
+Don't trust your life's work to a generalist broker who sells restaurants and laundromats.
+You need an advisor who understands the difference between 3-axis and 5-axis, between Tier 1 and Tier 3, and what a grandfathered SCAQMD permit and Measure ULA structuring mean at the closing table.

 We are former operators.
 We speak your language.